 3. Zero dependency on tanker & ground water.

 RESEARCH AND DEVELOPMENT

-Company respects Intellectual Property of others and creates its ownIntellectual property for the products and processes developed by the Research andDevelopment Centres.
-Patents are obtained in the countries of interest and appropriate measures are taken to safeguard theIP.
+The Company is committed to creation of Intellectual Property (IP) for the innovativeproducts and processes developed by the Research and Development Centres.
+Patents areobtained in the countries of interest and appropriate measures are taken to safeguard theIP.
 At the same time IP of others is respected.